About This Chapter

 16. Chromosome Banding: Definition & Techniques

-Here we will discuss what chromosome banding is, several different types of chromosome banding, techniques for chromosome banding, and why one would want to perform chromosome banding.
+Here we will discuss what chromosome banding is.
+We will also look at several different types of chromosome banding, techniques for chromosome banding, and why one would want to perform chromosome banding.

 Earning College Credit